tgvashworth/ServiceWorker-Polyfill/README.md

 - This stuff doesn't play nice with VPNs.
 - If something's not working, try adding logging to hoxy/your proxy.
 You might be in a redirect loop, or not forwarding to the right place.
+- No HTTPS
+- Error handling is generally inconsistent and shoddy :)
+- Can go to network twice – this is a misunderstanding of the spec. e.respondWith should no go to the network if the passed promise is rejected.

 ## Contributing